 Hostels can work and some of our best stays in Kuala Lumpur with kids have been at fun hostels with family rooms.
 These hostel family rooms sometimes have private bathrooms and sometimes have communal facilities.
 Kuala Lumpur also has many, many apartments to rent that are perfect for families.
 Kitchens and washing machines go a long way with kids.
 We tend to go for hotels, guest houses, and hostels, usually with breakfast included and good free wifi.

-Hostel With Family Room For Kids
+Hostels With Family Room For Kids

 Right over the street from Back Home is the Thousand Miles hostel.
 (This one is only on Booking, not Agoda) It’s a budget hostel with private rooms and young kids can stay free. (check terms).
 It also has a basic included breakfast but isn’t as well-appointed as Back Home.
 If you’re after budget stay, this one does the job.
 We enjoyed staying here.
 Both are a short walk from Masjid Jamek, Merdeka Square and China Town, both have easy access to the free GoKL buses and great Indian food on the next street.

-Capsule Hotel in KL With Kids – Space Themed
+Capsule Hotel in KL With Kids – Space-Themed

 This was really good fun and a treat for the kids.
 We were looking for something quirky and unique in our accommodation and we really couldn’t have done better than the Space Hotel (pictured above).